plone/documentation/docs/backend/components.md

+---
+myst:
+  html_meta:
+    "description": "Conceptual guide of the Zope Component Architecture in Plone" "property=og:description": "Conceptual guide of the Zope Component Architecture in Plone" "property=og:title": "Conceptual guide of the Zope Component Architecture in Plone" "keywords": "Plone, Plone 6, Zope Component Architecture, ZCA, interface, adapter, utility, event, subscriber, registry, lookup"
+---

-# Component Architecture
+# Component architecture

-## Introduction

-### Overview

-The Zope Component Architecture - in short ZCA - is a Python framework for supporting component-based design and programming utilizing the design patterns interface, adapter, abstract factory and publish-subscribe.
+The {term}`Zope Component Architecture` (ZCA) is a Python framework for supporting component-based design and programming, utilizing the design patterns interface, adapter, abstract factory, and publish-subscribe.

 Plone logic is wired together by Zope Component Architecture.
 It provides the "enterprise business logic" engine for Plone.

+## Concepts

-The following high-level concepts are the core of the ZCA:
+The following high-level concepts are the core of the ZCA.

 Interface
 :   Abstract definition of the intended public behavior of an object providing the interface.

 Adapter
 :   Specific implementation of an interface.
-  An adapter provides an interface on its own and adapts one or more objects with specific interfaces.
+    An adapter provides an interface on its own, and adapts one or more objects with specific interfaces.

 Utility
 :   Specific implementation of an interface either as a singleton or factored-on lookup.

 Events and subscribers
-: Events are emitted and a subscriber may listen to those events.
+:   Events are emitted, and a subscriber may listen to those events.
-  Events provide an interface and subscribers are registered for specific interfaces.
+    Events provide an interface, and subscribers are registered for specific interfaces.
     Events are only dispatched to subscribers matching the interface of the event.

 Registries
-: Adapters, utilities and subscribers are registered in registries.
+:   Adapters, utilities, and subscribers are registered in registries.
     Here the wiring is done.
     Additional to the interface, a name might be provided for adapters and utilities (so-called named adapters or named utilities).
-  Registration can be done in Python code or via ZCML, an XML dialect.
+    Registration can be done in Python code or via {term}`ZCML`, an XML dialect.

 Lookup
 :   The lookup functions are providing the logic to dynamically factor an adapter or utility matching the object that was fed in.
-: You can ask to get an adapter to an object and pass in a name and the lookup method introspects the interface provided by the object and searches the registry for matches.
+    You can ask to get an adapter to an object and pass in a name and the lookup method introspects the interface provided by the object and searches the registry for matches.

-### Design Patterns
+## Design patterns

-For the understanding of the Zope Component Architecture, it helps to understand the basics of a few of the 23 classical [design patterns](https://en.wikipedia.org/wiki/Software_design_pattern).
+To better understand the Zope Component Architecture, it helps to review the basics of a few of the 23 classical [design patterns](https://en.wikipedia.org/wiki/Software_design_pattern).

-The interface pattern (formerly called so, modern it is called protocol pattern) is used to define the behavior of the adapter.
+The interface pattern (its former name, and is now called "protocol pattern") is used to define the behavior of the adapter.

 > [...] a protocol or interface type is a data type describing a set of method signatures, the implementations of which may be provided by multiple classes that are otherwise not necessarily related to each other.
 > A class which provides the methods listed in a protocol is said to adopt the protocol, or to implement the interface.